 - David L. Gushue, Ph.D. – Founder & Director – As Founder and Director of Epic Sports Biomechanics, his passion is to combine biomedical engineering and science with elite technology to optimize human movement and sports performance.
 His vision was to create a world-class biomechanical research laboratory and sports performance environment that combines science with the unique attributes of the athlete.
 Dr. Gushue leverages his extensive training and experience in biomechanics and 3-D motion analyses for assessments of athletic performance and injury risk factors associated with sport-specific movements.
 Dr. Gushue has served as a biomechanical consultant for various professional sports organizations, including the National Hockey League (NHL) and Major League Baseball (MLB).
 Dr. Gushue earned a Ph.D. and an M.S. in Biomedical Engineering at the University of Rochester and a B.S. in Bioengineering with a minor in Neuroscience at Syracuse University.

-- Ronald J. Fijalkowski, Ph.D. – Director of Sports Biomechanics – Ron graduated the Milwaukee School of Engineering (MSOE) with a Bachelor’s Degree in Biomedical Engineering.
+- Ronald J. Fijalkowski, Ph.D. – Director of Sports Biomechanics – Ron graduated from the Milwaukee School of Engineering (MSOE) with a Bachelor’s Degree in Biomedical Engineering.
 He then attended a joint program between the Medical College of Wisconsin and Marquette University graduating with a Ph.D. in Biomedical Engineering.
-Ron utilizes his training and experience to optimize athletic performance through the use of biomechanics.
-He has been a part of various full-scale research projects specifically focused on human kinematics, kinetics, and injury causation.
+Ron utilizes his training and education to reduce the risk of injury to athletes while optimizing performance.
+He has lead various full-scale research projects specifically focused on human injury causation and recognizes the value in efficient movement patterns.
 He has served as a consultant for numerous organizations including the National Hockey League (NHL), Major League Baseball (MLB), and the United States Department of Defense.
 Ron has been an athletics enthusiast his entire life competing in various sports from baseball and soccer to basketball and swimming.
 Ron also competed collegiately in baseball as a 4-year varsity member at the Milwaukee School of Engineering (MSOE).